Know When to Trade In or Sell Your Car

 If your vehicle is lacking modern technology like a reverse camera, adaptive cruise control, auto-emergency braking and lane departure warning, consider trading it in.
 Often, the auto market dictates when to trade in a car as more technology becomes the norm.

-Bear in mind that not only driver assist and safety features are something to think about.
-Modern vehicles are designed and manufactured with new technology which helps in reliability and fuel economy.
+Bear in mind that not only driver-assist and safety features are something to think about.
+Modern vehicles are designed and manufactured with a new technology that helps in reliability and fuel economy.